BeardedBaldo/BasicConvnet_Pytorch/README.md

-# BasicConvnet_Pytorch
+# BasicConvNet - Pytorch
-practicing pytorch tutorial one - basic convnet on CIFAR 10
+Practicing pytorch tutorial one - basic convnet on CIFAR 10